dat-ecosystem-archive/anacapa-container/readme.md

 The expected results can be found in `~/anacapa/Crux_test_expected_output`

-### Vagrant Instructions (Mac/Windows)
+### Vagrant

+#### Instructions For Mac/Windows Users

 These instructions will allow users to run the Anacapa Toolkit on an OSX or PC.
 The authors note that running Anacapa on a Virtualbox may reduce the speed, and performance of the toolkit.
 We recommend that the user allow the Vagrant Virtualbox at least 10 GB of memory.
 If the vagrant Virtualbox does not have at least 5 GB of free Memory some steps may fail.

 1. Install Singularity Vagrant Virtualbox Linux

-Follow these instructions (These pages are also backed up in Git files above if links break):
+Follow these Vagrant/Singularity installation instructions (These pages are also backed up in Git files above if links break):
   - Instructions can be found here for a Mac: http://singularity.lbl.gov/install-mac
-  - Instructions can be found here for a PC: http://singularity.lbl.gov/install-mac
+  - Instructions can be found here for a PC: http://singularity.lbl.gov/install-windows

 2. Start a new instance and login

-After a successful installation the Singularity Vagrant Virtual, start a new instance by logging into a terminal (for MAC) or GitBash for (PC).
+After a successful installation of the Singularity Vagrant VirtualBox, start a new instance by logging into a terminal (for Mac) or GitBash for (PC).

-Change directory to the one that contains the Singularity virtual machine e.g.
+As per the above instructions, you should have already created a folder e.g. `singularity-vm` and executed the command `vagrant init singularityware/singularity-2.4` inside of it.
+You only have to do those two commands once as a set up step.
+However, each time you wish to use the vagrant machine you have to ensure you run the following three commands:

 ```
 $ cd singularity-vm/
 $ vagrant up
 $ vagrant ssh
 ```

+The final command, `vagrant ssh`, will open a terminal into the virtual machine where you have the `singularity` command available.

 3. Download the Anacapa vagrant container